 Commercial systems don’t seem to know about handling and riding in the real world.
 If they did, they wouldn’t accept some of the setups that they produce.
-If you want to ride on the turbo, where there are no corners, no bumpy road surfaces, no traffic, no other cyclists, no descents and no wind they do a good job as you probably won’t be on it for much over an hour at a time.
+If you want to ride on the turbo, where there are no corners, no bumpy road surfaces, no traffic, no other cyclists, no descents and no wind they do a reasonable job, especially as you probably won’t be on it for much over an hour at a time.

 I’m interested in applying force effectively to turn the pedals.
 The pedals follow their own circular path: You can’t make them do anything else.
 Any forces that you apply which don’t push them along that circular path are, at best, a waste of your energy.
 At worst those forces might be trying to push you off the saddle in which case you have to generate more forces, in the opposite direction, to counter them.

 I’m interested in how you support your body weight.
 The pedals take some of your weight when you’re pushing down hard, but most of it is on the saddle and the handlebars.
 You can try this experiment if you like: get in the press-up position – maybe on your knees.
 Now bend your elbows just a little.
 Look forwards rather than at the floor …and hold that position for an hour or so.
 Did that seem a bit excessive?
 Do your hands ever go numb when you ride?
 Do your shoulders and neck ever ache?